 The Shure SM7B is a cardioid studio microphone designed to produce quality sound through its dynamic pickup.
+(In fact, the Shure SM7B is included in our list of best dynamic microphones.)
 In order to capture the best quality sound for a podcast, you want to be within 3 to 6 inches of the microphone and with the microphone off axis from the direction of your mouth.
 You want to do this to reduce the plosive “P” sounds captured as you talk.
 Instead of directly talking into the microphone, this will help you talk past the microphone, to the side of the front of it.
 For recording instruments or vocals for instruments, you want to be as far as 2 to 12 inches away.
 The microphone is directional which means it captures sound from the front and rejects sound from the rear, so you need to be in front of it.

 How close should I be to the Shure SM7B?

 Depending on whether you keep the windscreen on or the pop filter, you will want to be within 3 to 6 inches of the mic.
 Get as close to two inches from the Shure SM7B with the windscreen on to take advantage of the proximity effect, which will boost the low end of your voice, giving it a clearer, warmer bass sound.
 When you use an external pop filter, you can get farther away from the microphone to about as much as six inches.

 How do I get the best sound out of my Shure SM7B?